-Liver spots or old age spots, also known as solar lentigines, are very common tan, brown or black spots on the skin.
-While they can appear anywhere, they often occur on sun-exposed locations like the face, upper chest and back, arms and hands.
+Age spots are common tan, brown or black spots on the skin.
+While they can appear anywhere, they usually show up on sun-exposed areas like the face, upper chest, back, arms and hands.

-Age spots are most common in people over the age of 40, though they can be seen in much younger patients.
-Those at greatest risk for the development of age spots includes patients with fair skin, outdoor occupations, or a history of tanning, radiation or light therapy.
+Age spots are most common in adults over 40 and younger people who spend a lot of time in the sun.
+Those at greatest risk for developing age spots include people with fair skin, outdoor occupations, or a history of tanning, radiation or light therapy.

-Liver spots look like oval or round flat brown, tan or black splotches on the skin.
+Age spots look like oval or round flat brown, tan or black splotches on the skin.
+They are usually smooth to the touch and uniform in color.
 They vary in size from a few millimeters to two centimeters.
-They are usually smooth to the touch and uniform in color.
-Some patients have just a few while others may have hundreds on their skin.
+Some patients have just a few, while others may have hundreds on their skin.

 Why are they called liver spots?

-They were thought to have derived from the liver, but we now know that is not the case.
+They may be called liver spots because they were once thought to be a sign of a malfunctioning liver, but we now know that is not the case.

-Your genetic makeup, including the color of your skin, does influence your ability to develop liver spots.
-But remember, like so many other disorders of the skin, a combination of genes and the environment contribute.
+Your genetic makeup, including your skin color, does influence your ability to develop age spots.
+But remember, like so many other skin disorders, a combination of genes and the environment contribute.

 Do they require treatment?

-Treatment options include topical medicines, freezing with liquid nitrogen, laser therapy, dermabrasion or chemical peels.
+Treatment options include skin-lightening creams, freezing with liquid nitrogen, laser therapy, dermabrasion or chemical peels.
 Many of these are office-based treatments and often require more than one treatment session to see a significant improvement.

-Each therapy has its own efficacy and side effect profile that should be carefully reviewed with your dermatologist.
-The associated costs should also be discussed as insurance companies usually regard liver spots as cosmetic problems that are not covered.
+Each therapy has its own pros and cons that you can review with your dermatologist.
+The associated costs should also be discussed, as insurance companies usually consider sun spots cosmetic problems that are not covered.

 The best treatment, however, is often preventative.
-Wide-brimmed hats, clothing that covers your arms and legs and proper sunscreen use are helpful for preventing liver spots, particularly during the peak sunlight hours of 10 a.m. to 4 p.m.
+Opt for wide-brimmed hats, clothing covering your arms and legs, and sunscreen to help prevent age spots, particularly during the peak sunlight hours of 10 a.m. to 4 p.m.

-What else do I need to know about liver spots?
+What else do I need to know about age spots?

-While liver spots are harmless, they can be mistaken for a variety of other skin problems.
+An annual visit to the dermatologist is a great way to keep your skin healthy and uncover early signs of a more serious condition.
 Other skin entities that look like age spots range from simple moles to melanoma, a serious form of skin cancer that can be deadly.